SyntaxError2505/pong/README.md

 ```bash
 nix develop
 ```
-After that, the build process stays the same as on any other project.
+After that, the build process stays the same as on any other machine.